Bioconductor/bioconductor.org/content/developers/package-guidelines.md

 * **Enhances**: is for packages such as Rmpi or multicore that enhance the performance of the current package, but are not strictly needed for its functionality.
+* **SystemRequirements**: is for listing any external software which is required, but not automatically installed by the normal package installation process.
+If the installation process is non-trivial, a top-level README file should be included to document the process.

 Packages should specify the R version on which they depend.
 This is usually the current development version.